 In April of 2004, the National Uniform Billing Committee (NUBC) issued Condition Code 44 to identify cases in which a patient status was changed from inpatient to outpatient before discharge.
 Months later, CMS released Transmittal 299, Change Request 3444, which also implemented a new Section in Chapter 1 of the Medicare Claims Processing Manual.
-Eventually, an MLN Matters issued by CMS inadvertently led to a merging of the concept of the billing code with the CMS process.
+An MLN Matters issued by CMS inadvertently led to a merging of the concept of the billing code with the CMS process.
 When the CMS process connected with use of Condition Code 44 was illustrated in MLN Matters SE0622, countless hospital teams operationalized the process not only for Medicare beneficiaries, but also for all patients covered by Medicare Advantage and even some commercial plans.

 This often-engrained misconception will require must-needed education for your case management and utilization review teams.
 Fortunately, this groundbreaking educational webcast on Condition Code 44 is the single source of education to clear up this decades-long confusion on the use of this controversial code.
 Now you'll learn how to apply Condition Code 44 correctly when you attend this important webcast.